Local Order Average-Atom Interatomic Potentials: Results

 \subsubsection{Local Ordering in a 2D LJ Binary Alloy}

-The propensity to LO depends on the nature of bonding in the material, which in our system is determined by the values of the LJ parameters.
-The energy of a particular arrangement of $B$ atoms substituted into an $A$ lattice, relative to the energy a pure $A$ lattice, for second-neighbor LJ interactions has the following general form (see \app{app:deriv_energy_phase_diag} for the derivation):
+In general, the propensity to LO depends on the nature of bonding in the material.
+In the present case this is determined by the values of the LJ parameters defined in \sect{sec:LJsetup}.
+An analysis of the energetics of 2D binary hexagonal crystals for second-neighbor LJ interactions (given in \app{app:deriv_energy_phase_diag}) shows that the energy of a particular arrangement of $B$ atoms substituted into an $A$ lattice relative to the energy of a pure $A$ lattice has the following general form:

-where $\cS$ is a species arrangement forming an LO pattern (defined by $N_B$, the number of $B$ atoms, and the relative positions of the $B$ atoms on the $A$ lattice), $C(\cS)$ and $D(\cS)$ are constants that depend on the number of first- and second-neighbor bonds, respectively, for $AA$, $AB$, and $BB$ interactions, and on the LJ parameter ratios $\epsilon_{AB}/\epsilon_{AA}$ and $\epsilon_{BB}/\epsilon_{AA}$.
-The LJ length parameters are all set to $\sigma=1$, so that $a_0=1.1159$ is the equilibrium lattice constant of a pure $A$ lattice.\footnote{Any small relaxations in the vicinity of $B$ atoms that might occur are neglected.}
+Here, $\cS$ is a species arrangement forming an LO pattern (defined by the number of $B$ atoms $N_B$, and the relative positions of the $B$ atoms on the $A$ lattice), $C(\cS)$ and $D(\cS)$ are constants that depend on the number of first- and second-neighbor bonds, respectively, for $AA$, $AB$, and $BB$ interactions, and on the LJ parameter ratios $\epsilon_{AB}/\epsilon_{AA}$ and $\epsilon_{BB}/\epsilon_{AA}$, and $a_0=1.1159$ as noted above.\footnote{Any small relaxations in the vicinity of $B$ atoms that might occur are neglected.}